Gardens can be a work-in-progress, spanning several seasons or even years.

 And just like a house renovation, you need to check your foundations before you build anything.
 This starts with the quality of your soil.
 If you’re in Auckland, you are virtually guaranteed to be working with clay soils and poor drainage.

-‘’Soil preparation is such a key investment to the health and longevity of your garden,’’ says Debbie.
+‘’Soil preparation is such a key investment to the health and longevity of your garden,’’ says the landscaping specialist.

 ‘’Planting does not thrive in lesser conditions.
 Irrigation, mulch and soil conditioning are often overlooked costs but these items make the difference between a beautifully healthy lush garden or a garden that is less vibrant and continually struggling to get what it needs.’’